-\textbf{Comparison between IID and Natural Distribution.} From the results, it is not always the case that the IID setting provides a clear advantage in model generalization during training.
-In fact, both IID and natural distribution settings present unique challenges due to client heterogeneity.
-Under the natural distribution scenario, we typically presume that each client's training and testing data distributions are similar yet biased.
-For example, a hospital in Asia is unlikely to receive a large influx of patients from North America when deploying a model.
-In such scenarios, the ensemble model adapts to Asian patient data by fine-tuning and personalizing based on the global modality models.
-Therefore, in the IID setting, the ensemble model may not effectively leverage its potential.
-Moreover, in the natural distribution scenario, the number of samples per client might more likely follow a normal distribution, whereas in the IID setting, it would exhibit a uniform distribution.
-Take the PTB-XL dataset as an example, where three hospital sites hold 93.54\% of the data in the FL framework, with 34 out of 39 hospital sites having fewer than 100 samples each.
-Similarly, in the MELD dataset, six speakers possess 92.68\% of the data in the FL framework, and 36 out of 42 speakers have fewer than 100 samples each.
-Consequently, many clients with few samples could lead to overfitting, resulting in small local losses and impacting our client selection strategy.
-We will further discuss the implications of client sample size in the natural distribution scenario in Section \ref{Sec.
-Influence of Overfitting on Client Selection}.
+\textbf{Comparison between Natural Distribution and IID.} The results indicate that IID settings do not always provide clear advantages in model generalization.
+Both IID and natural distribution settings present unique challenges due to client heterogeneity.
+In natural distribution scenarios, each client's training and testing data typically share similar yet biased distributions.
+For example, a hospital in Asia is unlikely to receive patients from North America during deployment.
+In such cases, the personalized local fusion module adapts effectively to region-specific patterns (e.g., Asian patient characteristics) by fine-tuning based on global modality encoders.
+Conversely, in IID settings where data is uniformly distributed across clients, the fusion module's personalization capability is underutilized, as local data does not exhibit distinctive patterns requiring specialized adaptation.Furthermore, natural distributions often follow skewed sample distributions.
+In the PTB-XL dataset, three hospital sites hold 93.54\% of the data, with 34 out of 39 sites having fewer than 100 samples each.
+Similarly, in MELD, six speakers possess 92.68\% of the data, with 36 out of 42 speakers having fewer than 100 samples.
+Clients with limited samples are prone to overfitting, resulting in artificially low local losses that can mislead our client selection strategy.
+We further investigate the effect of long-tail distribution in Section~\ref{Sec.
+Effect of Long-Tail Distribution}.